Can You Lose Custody of Your Child for Smoking Weed?

 • How your usage affects your child

-The bottom line is that a judge will determine if your usage results in harm to your child.
-For example, you can argue that you only smoke or ingest weed after you child has gone to sleep.
-However, because weed can dull the senses, at judge will take into consideration the fact that you won't be able to react as quickly should something happen involving your child's safety.
-Additionally, your child could potentially get into the marijuana and ingest it, which the judge will consider a major safety risk.
+The bottom line is that a judge will determine if your usage harms your child.
+For example, you can argue that you only smoke or ingest weed after your child sleeps.
+However, because weed can dull the senses, a judge will consider that you won't be able to react as quickly should something happen involving your child's safety.

 Judges Have a Great Deal of Discretion in Texas

 Some Texas judges will require you to have supervised visitation with your children if you are found to be actively using pot or if you fail a drug test.
-Other judges, while not ignoring the law, simply don’t see using pot as much worse than alcohol.
-However, most judges, especially in Denton, Collin, and the other more conservative counties in Texas, lean toward to ordering supervised visitation if a parent is shown to have been smoking pot.
+Other judges, while not ignoring the law, don’t see using pot as much worse than alcohol.

-If you have been given supervised visitation, then you will likely not have the right to set the residency of your children.
-So, if effect, you will lose custody.
+So, if affected, you will lose custody.
 This is still an issue in Texas (and Texas will probably be the 51st state to pass the legalization of marijuana legalization).
 Texas has a lot of conservative judges.
-If you are in a custody battle or if you think might get into custody litigation, then using pot is not going to help your case.

 What if Both Parents Have a History of Smoking Marijuana?